How long does it take to move house after offer accepted?

 Any delay can have an obvious knock on effect, but both of these things are out of your hands, all you can do is keep getting in touch with your estate agent to ensure that the buyer has done all they can to push things along.

 It’s not required to have a RICs survey, but it’s advised.
 The actual survey doesn’t take that long, around 2-4 hours depending on the property, the results usually come back pretty quick as well.

-The delay here can be due to the buyer not arranging the survey quick enough, or the seller (yourself) not having the availability to allow the surveyor visit the property.
+The delay here can be due to the buyer not arranging the survey quickly enough, or the seller (yourself) not having the availability to allow the surveyor to visit the property.